ioannapap/web-based_data_information_system_analytics/docs/application.rst

-        year_from - Results start from this year year_to - Results stop to this year country_ids - A list of the country IDs in the results years_group - An integer for grouping the years e.g. 10 for average per decade
+        year_from - Results start from this year year_to - Results stop to this year country_ids - A list of the country IDs in the results

 *Note: All the API endpoints accept GET method*